Allyson Felix's 11th Olympic medal comes in US 4x400 relay

 The win came on McLaughlin's 22nd birthday, and gave her another gold to go with the one she captured when she set a world record of 51.46 in the 400-meter hurdles earlier in the week.

-The race featured four U.S. medalists -- McLaughlin, Felix, Muhammad, who finished second in the hurdles, and Mu, the 19-year-old who won gold in the 800.
+The race featured four U.S. medalists from the individual races -- McLaughlin, Felix, Muhammad, who finished second in the hurdles, and Mu, who won gold in the 800.

+It's an eclectic lineup: Two hurdlers, an 800 runner and Felix, who said she considers herself more of a 200 specialist.
+This was the sixth of Felix's medals that have come in the relays.
+Three more were in the 200 and two came in the 400, including the bronze Friday night.

+“We all do different things and it was really cool to come together to close out the Olympic Games, and for me, my Olympic career,” Felix said.

 It wasn’t so much the win that was in doubt but the world record of 3:15.17, set at the 1988 Seoul Games in the last relay the Soviet Union ran as an Olympic team.